 Memorable Manitobans: James “Jim” Cowan (1914-1997)

 He was married twice, first in 1945 to Dorothy Jones from whom he was later divorced.
 On 4 August 1956 he married Rose Amy Cooper, daughter of Thomas B. Cooper of Winnipeg.
 He had a daughter, Margaret Cowan.
 He served as President of the Canadian Legion Memorial Housing Foundation (Manitoba) and President of the Cosmopolitan Club Homes, and Alderman on the Winnipeg city council (1955-1958).
 He was a member of No. 1 Branch, Canadian Legion, Winnipeg Cosmopolitan Club (Manitoba Branch), and the Community Planning Association.
 He stood as a candidate for the Portage-Neepawa constituency in the 1953 federal election but was defeated.
-He was first elected to the Manitoba Legislature in the 1958 general election, being re-elected in 1959, 1962, and 1966.
+Defeated in the 1941 provincial general election, he was first elected to the Manitoba Legislature in the 1958 general election, being re-elected in 1959, 1962, and 1966.
 He was defeated by Bud Boyce in the 1969 general election.

 The Canadian Parliamentary Guide, 1960.